 You know from your own experience that the mid-afternoon “crash” in energy and attentiveness is a real thing, and it’s no different for your kids.
 The moment hits just as kids get home from school and need to tackle homework.
 Just like you, kids feel the call of sugary snacks at this time of day, but those empty calories do not contain nutrients that will help see your child through to dinner time and give her the fuel her brain needs to complete her day’s studies.
-Here are some snacks to keep on hand that will not only satisfy the body, but will give a boost to the brain as well.
+Here are some snacks to keep on hand that will not only satisfy the body but will give a boost to the brain as well.

 Like many adults, kids often do not get enough water over the course of the day.
 Quick sips from a water fountain are not enough, and even mild dehydration can cause the brain to feel sluggish.
 Moreover, the body often translates thirst into hunger, which can lead kids toward overeating and unhealthy food choices.

 Serve it up.
-The best approach is to create a healthy water habit in your kids by encouraging them to drink a glass of water before each meal and on arrival home from school.
+The best approach is to create a healthy water habit in your kids by encouraging them to drink a glass of water before each meal and upon arrival home from school.
 If your kids find plain water unappealing, try chilling a pitcher of water with an infusion of fruit, such as oranges or strawberries, to add flavor.

 Fat is key to brain health as it helps keep cell membranes flexible and better able to send and receive information.
 Full-fat Greek yogurt provides a healthy amount of fat along with protein to boost energy and carry a young scholar through until dinner time.